The Beth B. Hess Memorial Scholarship

-All else equal, candidates who are already in the writing stage and apparently close to completion will be preferred.
-While repeat applications are not prohibited, the odds of success are improved by waiting to apply until the applicant is obviously no more than 12 months from defending the dissertation, making the award available to the recipient in the last full year of the PhD program.
+The award is intended to provide support to a student in the last year of their program.
+Applicants should have completed data collection and be at the writing stage of the dissertation project.
+Candidates who are already in the writing stage and apparently close to completion will be preferred, and the odds of success are improved by waiting to apply until the applicant is obviously no more than 12 months from defending the dissertation, making the award available to the recipient in the last full year of the PhD program.

 Applications for the award should be submitted via the SWS MemberClicks system at https://sws.memberclicks.net in one file.

 Any questions should be directed to Sarah Bruch, Beth Hess Award Subcommittee Chair at: (email@example.com).

 Applications must contain the following items in the following order: